MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response-solution-recommendations.md

 Microsoft Defender for Cloud includes endpoint detection and response (EDR) capabilities to improve security posture for supported machines.
 Defender for Cloud:

 - [Integrates natively with Defender for Endpoint as an EDR solution](integration-defender-for-endpoint.md) for machine protection. to provide EDR capabilities for protected machines.
 - Scans connected machines (Azure VMs and AWS/GCP machines) to check whether they have an EDR solution installed and running.
-The solution can be integrated Defender for Endpoint EDR, or a [supported third-party solution](detect-endpoint-detection-response-solutions.md#supported-edr-solutions).
+The solution can be integrated Defender for Endpoint EDR, or a [supported non-Microsoft solution](detect-endpoint-detection-response-solutions.md#supported-edr-solutions).

 Based on EDR solution findings, Defender for Cloud provides [recommendations](detect-endpoint-detection-response-solutions.md) to ensure that EDR solutions are installed and running correctly on machines.
 This article describes how to remediate those recommendations.